 Are there any changes to fares?

 There are no changes to fares.
-General public rides will remain $4 per miles and Marin Access trips will be a flat rate of $3.
+General public rides will remain a per mile fee and Marin Access trips will be a flat rate of $3.
 Additional riders will be $1 per rider.
 The only change to fare media is monthly passes will no longer be available.
 The fare structure is summarized in the section entitled Fares below.

 What is the new service area?